qiime2/dev-docs/source/tutorials/usage-examples.rst

 Data factories for usage examples
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Because some drivers (e.g. the QIIME 2 Library's driver) actually execute these usage examples,
+Because some drivers actually execute these usage examples,
 there is an expectation that we provide real data for them.
 Simple assignment is not possible.
 Inputs and Metadata must be created by a factory function.